bertugmirasyedi/bertugmirasyedi.github.io/_posts/2020-01-05-find-relevant-music.md

     songOverlaps.append(songCounter)
 ```

-After that comes the sorting of playlists from the most overlapping to least and store their original indice in `mostOverlapPlaylists_indices`.
+After that comes the sorting of playlists from the most overlapping to least and storing their original indice in `mostOverlapPlaylists_indices`.

 ```python
 songOverlaps_original = songOverlaps.copy()